Preschooler test or procedure preparationPreparing preschoolers for test/procedure; Test/procedure preparation - preschooler

 - If you are in your child's line of sight, imitate the behavior the child needs to do, such as opening the mouth.

 - Ask if a low sensory environment can be created.

 Khan KA, Weisman SJ.
 Nonpharmacologic pain management strategies in the pediatric emergency department.
 Clin Ped Emerg Med.
 2007;8(4):240-247.

 Yip P, Middleton P, Cyna AM, Carlyle Av.
 Non-pharmacological interventions for assisting the induction of anesthesia in children.
 Department of Paediatric Anaesthesia, Starship Children's Hospital, Auckland, New Zealand.
 Cochrane Database Syst Rev. 2009 Jul 8;(3):CD006447.

-Jennifer K. Mannheim, ARNP, Medical Staff, Department of Psychiatry and Behavioral Health, Seattle Children's Hospital.
+Reviewed By: Jennifer K. Mannheim, ARNP, Medical Staff, Department of Psychiatry and Behavioral Health, Seattle Children's Hospital.
 Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
 Health Solutions, Ebix, Inc.